zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab4-configure-route-rules-and-security-lists.md

 3. Select the Target Type as Dynamic Routing Gateways and select the name of the DRG gateway you created.

 4. Enter the Destination CIDR Block.
 The destination will be the primary region.
-You can enter the CIDR block for the primary VCN or the primary private subnet CIDR block.  ie: 11.0.0.0/16.
+You can enter the CIDR block for the primary VCN or the primary private subnet CIDR block.  ie: 10.0.0.0/16 or 10.0.1.0/24

 5. Add description if desired.